xrettle/WFGY/TensionUniverse/BlackHole/Q126_recursive_self_improvement_stability.md

 * For each agent, log a finite trajectory of self modifications and compress each snapshot into a state `m_t` in `M_RSI_reg` using an encoding that respects the fixed `L_ops` and `L_inv`.

-*Protocol:*
+**Protocol**

 1. For each agent in Family S and Family U, compute the invariants `Inv_axiom`, `Inv_perf`, and the structural change magnitude `G_change(m_t, m_{t+1})` along its trajectory.
 2. Compute `T_self(m_t)`, `d_axiom(m_t, m_0)`, `Tension_RSI(m_t)`, and the stability horizon `H_stable` for each trajectory.
 3. Record the distribution of `H_stable` and the time series of `Tension_RSI(m_t)` for Family S and Family U.
 4. Repeat this procedure for several different environments and initial conditions, without changing `L_ops`, `L_inv`, `epsilon_axiom`, `tau_safe`, `alpha`, or `beta`.

-*Metrics:*
+**Metrics**

 * Average and minimum values of `H_stable` for Family S and Family U.
 * Frequency with which `Tension_RSI(m_t)` exceeds `tau_safe` within the operational horizon for each family.
-* Sensitivity of the results to small changes in the encoding within the allowed class.
+* Sensitivity of the results to small changes in the encoding that still respect the fixed finite libraries and metric forms.

-*Falsification conditions:*
+**Falsification conditions**

 * If, across many trials, Family S and Family U produce similar distributions of `H_stable` and similar tension profiles, then the current Q126 encoding fails to distinguish systems that keep axioms stable from those that rewrite them and is considered falsified.
-* If small modifications in the encoding that are still within the fixed finite libraries produce arbitrarily different conclusions about stability for the same trajectories, the encoding is considered unstable and rejected.
+* If small modifications in the encoding that stay within the declared encoding version produce arbitrarily different conclusions about stability for the same trajectories, the encoding is considered unstable and rejected.

+A falsified encoding must be recorded as such and replaced by a new version with a new identifier.
+Silent adjustments without versioning are not allowed under the TU Encoding and Fairness Charter.

-*Semantics implementation note:*
+**Semantics implementation note**

 The experiment uses discrete time steps for self modification events, combined with continuous valued invariants for performance and axiom drift.
 This is consistent with the hybrid field type declared in the metadata.

-*Boundary note:*
+**Boundary note**

-Falsifying TU encoding != solving canonical statement.
-This experiment can reject specific encodings of Q126, but does not guarantee the stability or instability of any real world AGI system.
+Falsifying TU encoding does not solve the canonical statement.
+This experiment can reject specific encodings of Q126 but does not guarantee the stability or instability of any real world AGI system.

 ---

 ### Experiment 2: Horizon estimation for human proposed self modification plans

-*Goal:*
+**Goal**

 Evaluate whether the Q126 horizon functional can give consistent early warnings on human designed self modification plans for a given AI system, without access to the internal code.

-*Setup:*
+**Setup**

-* Take a fixed base system (for example a large model with a known training and deployment process).
+* Take a fixed base system, for example a large model with a known training and deployment process.
 * Ask human experts to propose several self modification plans, each described as a finite sequence of high level changes such as “add a new memory module”, “change reward shaping in this way”, “allow the model to adjust its own evaluation criteria”.
 * For each plan, generate a hypothetical effective trajectory `(m_0, ..., m_T)` that describes the system if the plan were followed, using only high level descriptions and the fixed libraries.

-*Protocol:*
+**Protocol**

 1. Encode each proposed modification step as an element of `L_ops` or a finite composition of elements.
 2. For each hypothetical trajectory, assign approximate values to the invariants in `L_inv` based on expert judgment or simple models that respect the calibration ranges.
 3. Compute `T_self`, `d_axiom`, `Tension_RSI`, and `H_stable` for each proposed plan.
 4. Present the estimated horizons to the experts and ask them to classify plans as “probably safe”, “borderline”, or “risky”.

-*Metrics:*
+**Metrics**

 * Correlation between `H_stable` and expert risk labels.
 * Number of cases where plans with very small `H_stable` are considered “probably safe”.
-* Robustness of horizon estimates under small adjustments in the approximate invariant values.
+* Robustness of horizon estimates under small adjustments in the approximate invariant values that stay within the declared encoding.

-*Falsification conditions:*
+**Falsification conditions**

 * If the encoding regularly assigns large horizons to plans that experts independently judge as clearly risky in terms of rationality or axiom drift, the encoding is considered misaligned with human safety intuitions and is rejected.
 * If the horizon estimates flip classification under small permissible variations in the approximate invariants, the encoding is considered too fragile for practical use.

+As in Experiment 1, any encoding that fails these tests must be versioned and replaced rather than silently retuned.

-*Semantics implementation note:*
+**Semantics implementation note**

 The experiment treats hypothetical trajectories as elements of `M_RSI_reg` with approximated invariants.
 This remains at the effective layer and does not require any direct inspection of code or weights.

-*Boundary note:*
+**Boundary note**

-Falsifying TU encoding != solving canonical statement.
+Falsifying TU encoding does not solve the canonical statement.
 This experiment only evaluates whether the Q126 horizon functional tracks expert judgments in a useful way.

 ---